 We hope the ratio allows perspective about how salaries may compare to the regional cost-of-living.

 We have two sources for statewide salary information with important distinctions.
 The BLS data is created by surveying companies, missing individuals who are self-employed or work for smaller companies.
 The ACS data is compiled from multi-faceted household surveys and may reflect the inconsistencies that people may have in reporting information.
-The ACS salaries are for all claims adjusters and insurance appraisers, which combines the specialities from which you can choose at the top of the page.
+The ACS salaries are for all claims adjusters, examiners, and investigators, which combines the specialities from which you can choose at the top of the page.

 There are a number of ways to measure the similarity of jobs, here are a few we provide: